dojo/docs/dijit/info.rst

 .. contents::
     :depth: 2

 *Dijit* is a widget system layered on top of Dojo.
-If you are new to the whole Dojo experience, Dijit is a good place to start.
-You can build amazing Web 2.0 GUI's using very little, or no, JavaScript (though having an understanding of JavaScript will take you a long way, as will a good understanding of HTML).
+If you are new to the whole :ref:`Dojo experience <dojo/index>`, Dijit is a good place to start.
+You can build amazing Web 2.0 GUI's using very little, or no, JavaScript (though having an understanding of JavaScript will take you a long way, as will a good understanding of HTML and CSS).

 ============
 Dijit Basics